marcelomesmo/Reis/README.md

 Changed Sprite creation.
 Added anchor support to Sprite.

+13/03/2017
+Renamed Timer to Clock.
+Changed Sprite, Animation and SpriteSheet inheritance.
+Added Resouce to Resources.
+Added ResouceHolder to Resources.
+Added ResouceManager to Resources.
+Added XML support to Resources.

   </br>
 Feel free to make contributions.
 If you encounter any bugs, please send me an email.